 A Milanese building burst into flames on August 29 and recalled the tragedy in London in 2017.
-A week later, many questions remain and experts now study the possibility that a glass bottle may explain how the fire started.
+The Italian regulation to avoid a similar catastrophe didn't apply to the Torre dei Moro.
+A week after the fire, many questions remain and experts now study the possibility that a glass bottle may explain how it started.

-On the afternoon of August 29, a black smoke went out from an apartment on the 15th floor of the Torre dei Mori in Milan.
+On the afternoon of August 29, a black smoke went out from an apartment on the 15th floor of the Torre dei Moro in Milan.

 But the smoke was quickly followed by vivid flames.
 And the blaze propagated to upper floors, then moved downward until the building turned into a torch in less than 30 minutes.
 Surrounding vehicles were also destroyed.